Meals from the Heart program:

 5. What is in the kitchen?

 - The kitchens are stocked with standard kitchen equipment, including a grill at each location.
 Each kitchen also has plates, bowls, silverware, and everything you should need for serving.
-The houses provide coffee and tea.
+Coffee, tea, and soda machines are available on-site.
 If you would like to bring other types of drinks, you can, but it is not required.

 6. Do I need to stay and clean up?

 - Please plan to stay until approximately 7 p.m. to put food away and clean up the kitchen and dining room areas.
+It is important for meals to be packaged in individual containers for the safety of guest families.
+Please consider bringing individual disposable containers, similar to the ones linked here, with you.
 If you are unable to stay for cleanup, please advise the Manager on duty.

 7. Why are there not more families here at mealtime?

 - Not all families are here when meals are served as they may be at the hospital.
-However, the food you prepare will be eaten when they return to the house.
+Guest families also may not feel comfortable being in community spaces during high traffic times.
+They will enjoy the meal later when there are fewer individuals in the dining areas or once they return from the hospital.